GabrielGodfirst/alx-system_engineering-devops/0x00-shell_basics/README.md

 10 -> This script changes the current working directory to the previous one 11 -> This script list files boot hidden and in the boot 12 -> This script displays file type iamafile
+13 -> This script creates a symbolic link